-As someone who writes about family travel, I love meeting other family travel bloggers.
-It’s fun to exchange travel stories with each other, and see the world through their eyes.
+As someone who writes about worldschooling and family travel, I love meeting other family travel bloggers.
+It’s fun to exchange travel stories with each other.
+And it’s also nice to see the world through their eyes.
 Even the same destination can be showcased in so many different ways among the various travel with kids blogs.

-Now that we’re all staying home, l feel like we need a bit more inspiration and encouragement in our lives.
-Or, at the very least, a mild distraction from being at home, when we’re bored with all of our family bonding activities.
+When it comes to travel, l feel like we need a bit inspiration and encouragement in our lives.
 For those of us who love to travel with kids, finding new travel with kids blogs to follow is extremely helpful for our future travel planning.

 As I talk with families during my travels, many of them ask for recommendations for family travel bloggers to follow.
 I always hesitate to answer.
-It’s not because I don’t know who to recommend, but it’s because I know so many.
+It’s not because I don’t know who to recommend.
+Rather, it’s because I know so many.
 It’s hard to pick and choose just one or two!

 So I thought I’d compile a list of some of the travel with kids blogs (and vlogs too!) that I am currently following.
 They all bring a different perspective on the world.
 I hope they can help inspire families to achieve their family travel goals.